Majors (English & PWR)

-Studies in English include literature, language and writing, as well as the practice of literary criticism and analysis, creative writing, rhetoric and the teaching of English in secondary schools.
-The English curriculum encourages majors to follow their talents and interests by focusing their studies in one of three distinct concentrations: literature, creative writing or English teacher licensure.
+The English curriculum encourages majors to follow their talents and interests by focusing their studies in one of three designated concentrations: literature, creative writing, and English teacher licensure.
 An additional, self-designed concentration enables students with other disciplinary interests —such as literacy studies, TESOL, and composition studies—to construct a focused program to pursue them under the guidance of faculty with expertise in that area.
-Options include double concentrations in the major and minors in literature and creative writing, along with interdisciplinary minors in professional writing and multimedia authoring.
-Student may also double-major in English and Professional Writing and rhetoric.
-Students interested in the major have many opportunities to enrich their studies through internships, undergraduate research, study abroad, residential-learning, student-run publications and organizations.
+Options include double concentrations within the major, minors in literature and creative writing, and interdisciplinary minors in professional writing and multimedia authoring.
+Student may also double-major in English and Professional Writing and Rhetoric.
+English major have many opportunities to enrich their studies through internships, undergraduate research, study abroad, residential-learning, student-run publications and organizations.

 A Bachelor of Arts degree with a major in English, Literature concentration, requires 44 semester hours.